COMP311/lab-0/README.md

 In L4, the "E: Z / F: 1" means that when the circuit is given the inputs in L4, the expected output is Z, but the actual output is 1.
 For this circuit or more complicated circuits in the future, if you fail a test case, you could click it (here, L4) to see what happens in the circuit that causes the test failure.

 **Note**: Z is a state that is neither logic 0 nor logic 1.
 You will learn more about this in a later lecture.
-All you need to know for now is that when the LED is off, its state is Z.
+All you need to know for now is that if the LED is off, its state is Z.

 ## Submit your assignment